 2.2.1 Wireless access rules in addition to wired rules

-- No member of staff should attempt to move or reconfigure a wireless network access point. - No member of staff should add/remove a wireless network access point to the existing wired network, wireless access points should only be administered by a member of CLT IT Support Team.
+- No member of staff should attempt to move or reconfigure a wireless network access point. - No member of staff should add an additional wireless network access point to the existing wired network.

 3. Other use of ICT Facilities